 Students need to abide by all the following policies to receive attendance credit for speaker events and group tours.
-Participation in any event will count toward only one class, selected by the student during registration.
+Participation in any event will only count toward one class, selected by the student during registration.
 Students receive attendance credit for registering, arriving on time, and staying for the duration of the event.
 Failure to register, validated from the attendance report generated after the event, will prevent students from receiving attendance credit.
 Failure to participate for at least 75% of the duration of the event will prevent students from receiving attendance credit.
 Failure to attend an event, after prior confirmed registration, will lead to loss of points from the student's final accumulated credit, unless the student cancels the registration at least 24 hours before the start time of the event.
 Such loss of points may not be recovered by participating in other Professional Development events.
-Some classes have additional requirements to receive attendance credit per the professor.
+Some professors have additional requirements before students can receive attendance credit for Professional Development.
 All attendance credits are given at the discretion of the professor.